iivanic/DataChief/README.md

 ###Workflow
 * Following Form properties helps define workflow
     * Broadcast recievers - this is list of users that are notified when form moves from one user to another.
 Think of those users as monitors.
+Users can also, instead of emails be special address strings as
+        * "initiator" - person who actually creates form
+        * "everyone" - everyone in Workflow meanining everyone in "Publish To" +  "Workflow" + "Final Step"
+        * "stepN" where N is Workflow index starting with 1. "step0" means "initiator".
+    * Allow local copies - list of users that will keep sent copy of the form in theirs local folder.
+Can also be special address string
+        * "everyone"
     * Final step - this is one or more user(s) that collects the data.
 DataChief is not designed as database for millions of forms, so those users should periodacally export collected data as Text files, SpreadSheets or Databases.
     * Publish To - this property defines who cas start empty form.
      All properties can have multiple users.
 Users are defined as emails delimited with delimiters.
      Delimiters between emails are , or ;